ffavela/esets/FLOAT64S.md

 The IEEE is a bit vage regarding the nans, there can be many more than the 2 we've presented and the default base values can be different.
-For this implementation and for the sake of simplycity, only 2 are the accepted values for our Float64s eset.
+For this implementation and for the sake of simplicity, only 2 are the accepted values for our Float64s eset.

 ### So what is the len?